gchq/Gaffer/example/src/main/resources/example/gettingstarted/5/walkthrough.md

 ${GENERATED_EDGES}
 ```

-Because we've added an extra property we need to add it to the DataSchema - all the edges get a new `"visibility"` property:
+Because we've added an extra property we need to add it to the DataSchema - all the edges get a new `"visibility"` property.
+We have also told Gaffer that whenever it sees a property called 'visibility' this is a special property and should be used for restricting a user's visibility of the data.:
 ${DATA_SCHEMA_JSON}

 and we've defined a new `"visibility.string"` type in our DataTypes, which is a Java String and must be non-null to be loaded into the Graph.: